Bengal War: Initial tensions

-On June 1st 1756 a column of the Nawab's men marched on the Company factory at Cossimbazar and seized it easily before setting of towards the other factory at Calcutta which was besieged on June 16th and fell 4 days later.
-When news of this broke Madras on August 16th, the company sent a detachment under Colonel Robert Clive to retake Calcutta and restore the Company's previous privileges, the ensuing conflict lasted nearly a full year, culminating at the Battle of Plassey on June 23rd, 1757.
-In the aftermath of which, Siraj ud-Daulah was arrested, tried and executed by the British and Mir Jafar would be placed on the throne as a puppet of the British up till his removal in 1760, with his son-in-law Mir Qasim taking his place.
+On 1 June 1756, a column of the Nawab's men marched on the Company factory at Cossimbazar and seized it easily before setting off towards the other factory at Calcutta, which was besieged on June 16th and fell 4 days later.
+When news of this broke in Madras on 16 August, the Company sent a detachment under Colonel Robert Clive to retake Calcutta and restore the Company's previous privileges, the ensuing conflict lasted nearly a full year, culminating at the Battle of Plassey on 23 June 1757.
+In the aftermath of which, Siraj ud-Daulah was arrested, tried and executed at the behest of the British, and Mir Jafar would be placed on the throne as a puppet of the British up till his removal in 1760, with his son-in-law Mir Qasim taking his place.

-Upon his ascension, Qasim awarded the company with lavish gifts as did Mir Jafar, though just like his predecessor, he too realized the difficulty of appeasing the company with the royal coffers at Murshidabad nearly depleted and ran into multiple issues with the company regarding trade.
-For example, to enrich themselves, the company had passed an enactment in virtue of which country goods that had European passes should be allowed to descend the Hooghly river, a major artery of trade, without paying the transit duty, whilst goods unprovided with such passes should pay a heavy tax.
-Even the English flag flying over a boat or a fleet of boats, or the appearance on board of Bengalis dressed as English Sepoys were sufficient to exempt the boats from the search.
-This system, initially in place to enrich company officials so greatly disorganised local trade that entire cities were left impoverished and Bengali merchants were left destitute.
+Upon his ascension, Qasim awarded the company with lavish gifts, as did Mir Jafar, though just like his predecessor, he too realized the difficulty of appeasing the company with the royal coffers at Murshidabad nearly depleted and ran into multiple issues with the company regarding trade.
+For example, to enrich themselves, the company had passed an enactment in virtue of which country goods that had European passes should be allowed to descend the Hooghly River, a major artery of trade, without paying the transit duty, while goods unprovided with such passes should pay a heavy tax.
+Even the English flag flying over a boat or a fleet of boats, or the appearance on board of Bengalis dressed as English sepoys, was sufficient to exempt the boats from the search.
+This system, initially in place to enrich company officials, so greatly disorganised local trade that entire cities were left impoverished and Bengali merchants were left destitute.

-When Qasim retaliated, placing a modest 9% duty on European traders' private goods as against a duty of 40% for Indians, the Company revolted against it, even after he reduced it from 9% to 2.5% on salt and they further refused to admit the right of the local faujdars or police officers to adjudge disputes.
-Finally, Qasim abolished all custom duties on internal trade all together, the Company objected to this, demanding that that they be reinstated, to which Qasim refused, charting the path towards war.
+When Qasim retaliated, placing a modest 9% duty on European traders' private goods as against a duty of 40% for Indians, the Company revolted against it, even after he reduced it from 9% to 2.5% on salt, and they further refused to admit the right of the local faujdars or police officers to adjudge disputes.
+Finally, Qasim abolished all custom duties on internal trade altogether.
+The Company objected to this, demanding that they be reinstated, to which Qasim refused, charting the path towards war.